What is the first step in assessing airway patency?

 Sitting patient upright or high fowlers

-Sitting upright helps by: (at least one)
+Sitting upright helps by: (at least two)

 - breathing by utilizing gravity to lower the diaphragm